david-sulton/tryhackme/John the Ripper: The Basics.md

 Jumbo John already has an extensive list of custom rules containing modifiers for use in almost all cases.
 If you get stuck, try looking at those rules [around line 678] if your syntax isn’t working correctly.

+## Task09 Cracking Password Protected Zip Files

+Zip2John

+Similarly to the unshadow tool we used previously, we will use the zip2john tool to convert the Zip file into a hash format that John can understand and hopefully crack.
+The primary usage is like this:

+zip2john [options] [zip file] > [output file]

+    [options]: Allows you to pass specific checksum options to zip2john; this shouldn’t often be necessary
+    [zip file]: The path to the Zip file you wish to get the hash of
+    >: This redirects the output from this command to another file
+    [output file]: This is the file that will store the output

+Example Usage

+zip2john zipfile.zip > zip_hash.txt
+Cracking

+We’re then able to take the file we output from zip2john in our example use case, zip_hash.txt, and, as we did with unshadow, feed it directly into John as we have made the input specifically for it.

+john --wordlist=/usr/share/wordlists/rockyou.txt zip_hash.txt

+## Task10 Cracking Password Protected RAR Archive

+Rar2John

+Almost identical to the zip2john tool, we will use the rar2john tool to convert the RAR file into a hash format that John can understand.
+The basic syntax is as follows:

+rar2john [rar file] > [output file]

+    rar2john: Invokes the rar2john tool
+    [rar file]: The path to the RAR file you wish to get the hash of
+    >: This redirects the output of this command to another file
+    [output file]: This is the file that will store the output from the command

+Example Usage

+/opt/john/rar2john rarfile.rar > rar_hash.txt
+Cracking

+Once again, we can take the file we output from rar2john in our example use case, rar_hash.txt, and feed it directly into John as we did with zip2john.

+john --wordlist=/usr/share/wordlists/rockyou.txt rar_hash.txt

+## Task11 Cracking SSH Keys with John

+Cracking SSH Key Passwords

+Okay, okay, I hear you.
+There are no more file archives!
+Fine!
+Let’s explore one more use of John that comes up semi-frequently in CTF challenges—using John to crack the SSH private key password of id_rsa files.
+Unless configured otherwise, you authenticate your SSH login using a password.
+However, you can configure key-based authentication, which lets you use your private key, id_rsa, as an authentication key to log in to a remote machine over SSH.
+However, doing so will often require a password to access the private key; here, we will be using John to crack this password to allow authentication over SSH using the key.
+SSH2John

+Who could have guessed it, another conversion tool?
+Well, that’s what working with John is all about.
+As the name suggests, ssh2john converts the id_rsa private key, which is used to log in to the SSH session, into a hash format that John can work with.
+Jokes aside, it’s another beautiful example of John’s versatility.
+The syntax is about what you’d expect.
+Note that if you don’t have ssh2john installed, you can use ssh2john.py, located in the /opt/john/ssh2john.py.
+If you’re doing this on the AttackBox, replace the ssh2john command with python3 /opt/john/ssh2john.py or on Kali, python /usr/share/john/ssh2john.py.

+ssh2john [id_rsa private key file] > [output file]

+    ssh2john: Invokes the ssh2john tool
+    [id_rsa private key file]: The path to the id_rsa file you wish to get the hash of
+    >: This is the output director.
+We’re using it to redirect the output from this command to another file.
+    [output file]: This is the file that will store the output from

+Example Usage

+/opt/john/ssh2john.py id_rsa > id_rsa_hash.txt
+Cracking

+For the final time, we’re feeding the file we output from ssh2john, which in our example use case is called id_rsa_hash.txt and, as we did with rar2john, we can use this seamlessly with John:

+john --wordlist=/usr/share/wordlists/rockyou.txt id_rsa_hash.txt

+## Task12 Further reading

+Thank you for completing this room on John the Ripper!
+I hope you’ve learnt a lot along the way.
+I’m sure you understand the basic principles and pattern of using John with even the most obscure supported hashes by now.
+I’d recommend checking out the Openwall Wiki here for more information about using John and advice, updates, or news about the tool.